mrismanaziz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.